-While every deployment is different, the Program Officer is responsible for the following activities: devising and developing detailed plans, goals and objectives for the Mission, working with technical areas (economic growth, democracy, etc.) and functional areas to develop country and sector specific strategies, design activities create and execute implementation and monitoring and evaluation plans.
-The incumbent will be responsible for ensuring that USG and USAID interests are protected coordinated and policy is properly and consistently implemented.
-Leadership, oversight, administrative duties and backstopping of other Mission portfolios may be encountered.
-The assignment may be complicated by interconnected issues, multi-disciplinary approaches and may involve resolving conflicts among possible technical solutions.
-The incumbent will be expected to exercise independent judgment within broadly stated guidelines and to interpret and develop policies, guidelines and strategies.
+While every assignment is different, the Crisis Response Program Officer is responsible for the following activities: devising and developing detailed plans, goals, and objectives for the USAID mission, working with USAID mission technical offices (in the areas of economic growth, democracy, etc.,) to develop country and sector-specific strategies, design activities, and create and execute implementation and monitoring and evaluation plans.
+The incumbent will be responsible for ensuring that U.S. government and USAID interests are protected and coordinated and that policy is properly and consistently implemented.
+Leadership, oversight, administrative duties, and backstopping of other USAID mission staff may be required.
+The incumbent will be expected to perform under administrative direction with latitude for the exercise of independent judgment in areas such as program and project development and management, but will not make policy.

-The Program Officer may be responsible for:
+The Crisis Response Program Officer may be responsible for:

-- Managing the development of long-range plans, goals, and objectives for the mission programs, including input into the Country Development and Cooperation Strategy (CDCS), the annual Program Performance Review (PPR), Mission Orders and other policies. - Advising the agency, Mission, and other development collaborators about the range and relative effectiveness of Mission programs. - Budget formulation and reviewing. - Budget tracking of mission programs and budget reporting to mission managing. - Preparation for and participation in annual portfolio reviews, project pipeline reviews, program implementation/evaluation reviews. - Preparation of mission input to regular reporting to Washington i.e. microenterprise, gender, private sector, etc. - Managing mission's outreach program potentially including preparation of outreach documentation, monitoring compliance with branding requirements, responding to inquiries, monitoring local media, managing relations with local media, etc. - Identifying development constraints (political, cultural, and economic). - Overseeing, coordinating, and evaluating selected program operations for the Mission. - Undertaking the planning, design, development, negotiation and implementation of projects as needed and possibly serving as Contracting Representative's Officer (COR) for select contracts and grants. - Assisting with the management and oversight of grants, contracts, and purchase orders for which USAID is responsible. - Developing ways to resolve problems in meeting established goals, measures, and objectives for program effectiveness. - Responsible for liaising with senior management officials at the State Department, the US Regional Missions, USAID/Washington, and with the U.S. Ambassador or his/her Representative (in the absence of a USAID Mission), other agencies of the US Government, international organizations, and the non-government community abroad. - Evaluating and monitoring the performance of partner organizations, grantees, and contractors. - Undertaking clerical and/or administrative tasks when needed.
+- Devising and developing long-range plans, goals, and objectives for USAID mission programs, including input into the Country Development and Cooperation Strategy (CDCS), the annual Program Performance Review (PPR), Mission Orders, and other policies. - Identifying development constraints (political, cultural, and economic). - Overseeing, coordinating, and evaluating selected program operations for the USAID Mission. - Undertaking the planning, design, development, negotiation, and implementation of projects as needed and serving as project manager for professional development programs and projects. - Assisting with the management and oversight of grants and contracts for which USAID is responsible. - Developing new ways to help programs meet established goals, measures, and objectives for program effectiveness. - Evaluating and monitoring the performance of partner organizations, grantees, and contractors. - Applying technology to a variety of different types of work. - Undertaking clerical and/or administrative tasks when needed.